Argmaster/pygerber/docs/40_gerber/20_quick_start/01_single_file.md

 exposed as methods on `GerberFile` class which can be imported from `pygerber.gerber.api` module and we will be using it throughout this document.

+Currently `GerberFile` class provides means to render Gerber files into raster and vector image formats and format Gerber code.
+Code optimization, cleanup and diagnostics are on the roadmap.

 ## Creating `GerberFile` instance

 To perform any operations on individual Gerber file(s), like rendering or formatting,